gregvissing/frontrowgreg-blog/src/posts/end-of-year-review-good-riddance-2020.md

 On the professional side of my life, there were a couple of conference trips that I was looking forward to going to in 2020.
 [Smashing Conference](https://smashingconf.com) in Austin (June) and [An Event Apart](https://aneventapart.com/) in Orlando (October).
 I had been researching food options in Austin since the event was announced and the Orlando trip was going to be part of a two-week family vacation that included going to our favorite vacation spot, Walt Disney World.
 I did end up getting to attend some virtual Smashing Conferences, which were organized very well using the [Hopin](https://hopin.com/) platform.

 I've added a lot of talented professionals to my network of resources to learn from.
-I'm grateful for each one of them that I've learned from but
+I'm grateful for each one of them that I've learned from but there a couple that deserve extra recognition based on how much they've helped me.
+Carl Schoof, for his animation courses and Chris Kastner, for his knowl